 - Take a meter reading and then a second reading an hour later.

 If you find the water meter reading has changed within this hour, a water leak in your supply pipe is probably the problem.

-Internal water leaks can be a little trickier to locate as they can be found in many weird and wonderful places from under sinks to leaking toilet cisterns.
+Internal water leaks can be a little trickier to locate as they can be found in a range of unusual places, from under sinks to leaking toilet cisterns.
 Locating the water leak will require the help of a professional, but you can first check whether there is a leak at all by:

-2. Leaving the internal stop tap on and take a meter reading before you leave for the day.
+- Leaving the internal stop tap on and taking a meter reading before you leave for the day.

 If you believe you have a water leak, then you need to continue to act quickly to make sure you aren’t overpaying for your business water and potentially wasting water daily.
 A qualified plumber should be your first stop as they should be able to locate and repair the water leak for you.
-Ignoring a water leak is not only an unnecessary expense, but it also sends a poor message about your business taking responsibility, especially around water conservation.
-Similarly, if the water leak gets worse it could cause further problems for your business premises and the surrounding area, so it really is important to act as quickly as possible when you find a water leak.
+Ignoring a water leak is an unnecessary expense and if it got worse it could cause further problems for your business premises and the surrounding area.

 How can we help with water leaks?

-If you‘re worried about a water leak on your underground pipework we also have a Leakage Find & Fix service which can be tailored fully to your business.
+If you‘re worried about a water leak along your underground pipework we also have a Leakage Find & Fix service, which can be tailored fully to your business.
 You can find out more about it by contacting firstname.lastname@example.org.

-Water leaks can become a serious problem if they’re not dealt with quickly and efficiently, so don’t delay and get in touch if you‘ve any concerns.
+Water leaks can become a serious problem if they’re not dealt with quickly and efficiently, so don’t delay and get in touch if you have any concerns.